maxjeffos/rs_bpt/README.md

 # rs_bpt

-An experiment in batch processing transactions in Rust.
+An experiment in CLI tool writing and batch processing financial transactions in Rust.

 ## Usage